cucs-python/project/README.md

-# A Library of Project Ideas

-The [wiki](https://github.com/cucs-python/project/wiki) associated with this (mostly empty) repository contains a collection of project suggestions for COMS W2123.
+The [wiki](https://github.com/cucs-python/project/wiki) associated with this (mostly empty) repository contains a collection of project ideas for COMS W2123.